Cosmological Roles of Dark Photons in Axion-induced Electroweak Baryogenesis: Axion-induced electroweak baryogenesis

 where $\alpha=e^2/(4\pi)$ is the fine-structure constant, and $c_\gamma$ denotes the anomaly coefficient, a rational number typically of order unity.\footnote{ In Eq.~(\ref{axion-SU2}), the anomaly coefficient for the coupling to the SU$(2)_L$ gauge bosons has been set to unity for simplicity.
 However, more generally, it can be a rational number of order unity.
 Additionally, the axion-photon coupling, $g_{\phi\gamma}$, receives a further contribution if the axion also couples to the U$(1)_Y$ gauge bosons. } The allowed range of these couplings depends on the axion mass.
 Note that the Higgs boson has a loop-induced coupling to photons, and thus axion-Higgs mixing induces the interaction, $\phi F_{\mu\nu}F^{\mu\nu}$.
 However, this effect remains subdominant unless $c_\gamma$ is much smaller than order unity.

 First, we investigate the constraints on axion-Higgs mixing.
 The mixing is limited by the radiative contribution of the axion to the electron EDM, which is expressed as~\cite{Choi:2016luu}

 This contribution remains below the ACME~II and JILA limits~\cite{ACME:2018yjb,Roussy:2022cmp} for $f_\phi$ larger than about $10$~TeV.
 Notably, many other electroweak baryogenesis scenarios face stringent EDM constraints, as achieving a strong first-order phase transition typically necessitates fields that couple strongly to the Higgs sector.
 Furthermore, the axion-Higgs mixing is also constrained by experimental bounds on rare meson decays \cite{E787:2004ovg,BNL-E949:2009dza,NA62:2021zjw,Belle:2009zue,LHCb:2012juf,LHCb:2015nkv} and beam-dump searches \cite{CHARM:1985anb} for axion-like particles.
-A comprehensive summary of these constraints can be found in Refs.~\cite{Choi:2016luu,Flacke:2016szy}.
+Additionally, if the axion mass is below the SN core temperature, axions can be produced abundantly in a core-collapse SN via interactions with nuclear matter.
+To prevent excessive SN cooling, the axion-Higgs mixing should either be sufficiently small to suppress axion production or sufficiently large to trap axions within the SN core~\cite{Raffelt:1987yt,Burrows:1990pk,Carenza:2019pxu}.
+In our model, since successful baryogenesis requires a decay constant below $10^7$~GeV, the axion should reside in the trapping regime.
+A comprehensive summary of these constraints can be found in Refs.~\cite{Choi:2016luu,Flacke:2016szy,Winkler:2018qyg}.
 The bound from NA62~\cite{NA62:2021zjw} has been incorporated, updating the previous analyses~\cite{Jeong:2018jqe,Jeong:2018ucz}.
 These combined constraints impose

 if the axion mass is in the range of approximately $1$~MeV and $2m_\mu$, with $m_\mu$ being the muon mass, and